Borobudur Guide for 2023: How to climb up and watch the sunrise

 It’s also called “The world of formlessness”.

-You’d probably want to visit the other UNESCO heritage site in (more like ‘around’) Yogyakarta – Prambanan.
+You’d probably want to visit the other famous temple – Prambanan (also a UNESCO site).
 I have a guide on how to visit both Borobudur and Prambanan in 1 day or you can check out this one about watching the sunset at Prambanan.

 On a very related note, I recommend the Prambanan Ramayana Ballet as an after-sunset experience.